 Crabs are a local specialty in the islands and in some districts like Santa Margarita and Daram Island.
 Tamalos is a specialty packed with slivers of liempo (pork belly) and chunks of soft fat cooked with rice flour in a spicy, rich peanut sauce.

 Binagol is a local specialty made of grated talyan root (a type of root crop similar to taro) steamed in a coconut shell and wrapped and tied in banana leaves.
 Binagol is mixed with coconut milk, condensed milk, sugar and cooked like a sticky cake.
 It’s a popular souvenir item that you can find in terminals and street corners in downtown Tacloban.

-Other restaurants recommended by locals are City Grill Restaurant, 103 Bar Restaurant and Maria’s Restaurant and Tina’s Garden for the best Halo-Halo.
+Other restaurants recommended by locals are City Grill Restaurant, 103 Bar Restaurant and Maria’s Restaurant.
 There are numerous sidewalk stall eateries serving barbecue and other skewered meats (hotdogs, chorizo, isaw, pig ears), and puso (rice in leaves).
+For an authentic local meal, you can go tot he market and try their specialty paluto tinola.
 There are also a few fastfood joints around town including Jollibee.

 WHAT TO BUY:

 Charito’s Delights Fastfood and Pasalubong Center along San Roque Street sells a wide range of traditional Samar delicacies.

 Bestsellers include corioso (crunchy butter cookies), torta (an ensaymada-like cake), roscas (sugar sprinkled cookies), Delicias de Pili, Hopia de Pili, Polvoron de Pili, & Ube Pastillas.
 Similar delicacies are also sold in the GrandTours terminal station where you will need to ride going back to Tacloban.